2) The Mystery of The Ages

 It's unfortunate that prayer has become the end-game of so many people when, in fact, they/you/us/we have to actually get out and do some work!
 I hope you see the connection.

-The Mystery Of The Ages, Hidden Until Now (that is, until after Jesus’ resurrection)
+The Mystery Of The Ages, Hidden Until Now (that is, until after Jesus’ resurrection and ascension.)

 What is this mystery?